 Google Apps is the core of our business.
 Everyone in our office is on Gmail as their primary email.
 We schedule any meetings or reminders including staff holidays in the calendar.
-Google Drive handles small collaboration projects remotely between staff allowing you access them on the go.
-We can send any quick links to each other using Google Talk, and it’s this kind of instant communication, collaboration and online accessibility from anywhere in the world that makes it so useful for any business.
+Google Drive handles small collaboration projects remotely between staff allowing you to access them on the go.
+We can send any quick links to each other using Google Talk, and it’s this kind of instant communication, collaboration, and online accessibility from anywhere in the world that makes it so useful for any business.

 Cost: £3.30 per user per month

-Best used for: Communication, docs and collaboration
+Best used for: Communication, docs, and collaboration

 4. Gravity Forms

 Gravity Forms is a WordPress form builder that hooks right into PayPal for online payments.
 It’s also great for online forms or surveys.
 It collects all orders and data in a database for easy viewing straight from the WordPress dashboard.
 To this date Gravity Forms hasn’t let us down, and the conversion rate has been so fantastic we haven’t looked for alternatives.

 When we first started accepting online payments we used Wufoo forms, which is pretty similar and worked out a little cheaper, but we liked how Gravity Forms could be customised and how well it worked with WordPress and PayPal.